-Finally, we observe that $\beta$ can be taken arbitrarily large to prove the claim for any initial condition. \end{proof}
+Finally, we observe that $\beta$ can be arbitrarily large to prove the claim for any initial condition. \end{proof}

 Sublinear convergence can be proven using Theorem~\ref{prop:general-interconnection-weak} by following the procedure above with slight modifications.
-Namely, we set $\gamma = 1$, verify that each $(C_i^\textrm{opt}, A_i)$ pair is detectable, and derive a strict sector bound for each oracle.
-Finally, we use the LMI \eqref{eq:general-interconnection-lmi-strict} in the place of \eqref{eq:general-interconnection-lmi}.
+That is, we set $\gamma = 1$, verify that each pair $(C_i^\textrm{opt}, A_i)$ is detectable, and derive a strict sector bound for each oracle.
+Finally, we use the LMI \eqref{eq:general-interconnection-lmi-strict} in place of \eqref{eq:general-interconnection-lmi}.

-Strict sector bounds can often be obtained by varying the constants used in non-strict ones.
-See Section~\ref{sec:comparison-setup} for an example.
+Strict sector bounds can often be found by varying the constants in non-strict ones.
+For example, a $\Tilde{\mu}$-strongly convex oracle satisfies a strict sector bound given by \eqref{eq:sector-bound-monotone} if $\mu < \Tilde{\mu}$.